rizqimtiaz/EcoOracle/README.md

 - `transferCredits(...)` and `retireCredits(...)` — fungible credits attached to each token, retired credits flow into a global counter.

-valid signers before it forwards the call to the dNFT.
+`CarbonOracle.sol` is a whitelist-aggregator: only authorized DON nodes can co-sign a report, and `publishReport(...)` requires at least `minSigners` valid signers before it forwards the call to the dNFT.

 For deployment instructions on any EVM chain, see the comments inside each